thisisishu264/Comparing_financing_options/README.md

 The program takes in initial monthly revenue, expense, total loan and at what rates revenue and interests grow.
 I have included some sample examples as well to comapre and contrast.

+It is reccommended to read the Report (the attached word document) before going through the code.